michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 31. who appeared in glory; but they spake concerning his going forth which should be accomplished at Urishlem.

-32. And Shemun, and they who were with him, had been heavy with sleep, and were scarcely awaked whenCompare the use of the vau in Eph 1:20. they saw his glory and those two men who stood with him.
+32. And Shemun, and they who were with him, had been heavy with sleep, and were scarcely awaked when

 33. And when they began to depart from him, Shemun said to Jeshu, Rabi, it is good for us to be here: and let us make three tabernacles; for thee one, and for Musha one, and for Elia one.
 But he knew not what he said.